s225389846/Global-Study-Share-Platform/README.md

   Answers
   Ensure that you have the correct MongoDB Atlas access credentials to interact with the database, that has been shared with you.

 - The user management handles profile creation, updation, retrieval and deletion.

-We used password hashing in user registraion for security.
+-   We used password hashing in user registraion for security.
 Admins can create and view the users.
+-
-Users can update or see their details.
+-  Users can update or see their details.
 Only super admins can delete admins but user role can updae only their details.
+-
+-  The routes are in server.js, the schema design in user.js, and userController.js has frontend integration and other features.
+-
-The routes are in server.js, the schema design in user.js, and userController.js has frontend integration and other features.
-The name, email and password are mandatory then passwords use bycript for hashing and API has proper error handling codes included in them.
+-  The name, email and password are mandatory then passwords use bycript for hashing and API has proper error handling codes included in them.

+Nodemailer is an inbuilt package of NodeJS used for sending the notification mail to the user after registration.

+The Benefit of ensuring that email exists, the user can understand that he has registered.

+The notification will go as and when the user's question gets answerd by the same NodeMailer.

+It helps the user know wothout opening the app, improves user satisfaction and loyalty.

+The HndelReport loads the question reported by user and it is displayed to the admin

+They can verify them and restore or delete forever.

 Front-end Setup